Best Portable Photo Printer for Photography on the Go

 Most people associate Polaroid with instant photos and cameras from decades ago.

-Polaroid are one of the original developers of instant film products and the Polaroid Zip instant printer is a testament to that heritage.
+Polaroid is one of the original developers of instant film products and the Polaroid Zip instant printer is a testament to that heritage.

-The Polaroid Zip is a portable and handy instant photo printer perfect for capturing memories directly from your smartphone or tablet.
+The Polaroid Zip is a portable photo printer perfect for capturing memories directly from your smartphone or tablet.

 The printer pairs seamlessly to your device through Bluetooth or NFC via a dedicated app.